 June by tagging fish captured at Prosser Dam and in the Columbia River near Bateman Island.
 USGS completed gathering tracking data in September 2020 and have been analyzing the data and writing a draft report.
 Preliminary findings continue to show that high river temperatures limit access upstream for much of the summer, Sockeye migration can be slowed down at diversion dams, and false attraction and predation may also be impacting upstream migration.
-The final report for 2020's study is expected to be completed by USGS by March 2021.
+The final report for 2020's study is currently being peer reviewed and will released May 2021.
 We are currently preparing for the summer 2021 Sockeye study.